HamletTanyavong/Mathematics.NET/docs/docs/autodiff/reverse-mode-autodiff.md

   div_node -- "$$\text{adj}(f(x))=\text{adj}(w_7)=1\quad\text{seed}$$" --> function["$$f(x, y, z)$$"]
 ```

-As before, we can use `ReverseAccumulate` to get our gradients and write them to the console:
+As before, we can use `.ReverseAccumulate()` to get our gradients and write them to the console:

 ```csharp
 tape.ReverseAccumulate(out var gradient);